 WHAT?!?!
-That used (and it often still does) intimidate me.
-Especially because many of use work in districts where students are not receiving specific science instruction until 6th or 7th grade.
+That used to (and it often still does) intimidate me, especially because many of us work in districts where students are not receiving specific science instruction until 6th or 7th grade.
 But that is a topic for another day.

 PhET Simulations are useful, effective and easy way allow students to use models in your classroom.
 While it is important that students generate their own models in your classroom, it is also important that they understand how to use models as tools.
 PhET simulations are perfect for this!
 They have numerous simulations for the following courses

 PhET Simulations are great because:

 - They are highly engaging.
 Students love to use them.

 - They allow students to manipulate variables.

 - They provides students with fantastic examples of models that still have limitations.
-This allows you to teach students to identify limitations of a model.
+This allows you to teach students to identify the limitations of a model.

 - Many of their simulations are able to run on Chromebooks and tablets and even student phones!*